Post Office warns states across US about mail voting

 Even as President Donald Trump rails against widescale voting by mail, the post office is bracing for an unprecedented number of mail-in ballots as a result of the coronavirus pandemic.
 The warning letters sent to states raise the possibility that many Americans eligible for mail-in ballots this fall will not have them counted.
 But that is not the intent, Postmaster General Louis DeJoy said in his own letter to Democratic congressional leaders.

 Though Trump casts his own ballots by mail, he's repeatedly criticized efforts to allow more people to do so, which he argues without evidence will lead to increased voter fraud that could cost him the election.
-Meanwhile, members of Congress from both parties have voiced concerns that curbside mail boxes, which is how many will cast their ballots, have abruptly been removed in some states.
-At the same time that the need for timely delivery of the mail is peaking, service has been curtailed amid cost-cutting and efficiency measures ordered by the DeJoy, the new postmaster general, who is a former supply-chain CEO and a financial supporter of Trump and other Republicans.
+Meanwhile, members of Congress from both parties have voiced concerns that curbside mailboxes, which is how many will cast their ballots, have abruptly been removed in some states.
+At the same time that the need for timely delivery of the mail is peaking, service has been curtailed amid cost-cutting and efficiency measures ordered by the DeJoy, the new postmaster general, who is a former supply-chain CEO.
 He has implemented measures to eliminate overtime pay and hold mail over if distribution centers are running late.

+The Post Office released letters it sent to all 50 states and the District Columbia on its website.
+While some states with permissive vote-by-mail laws were given a less stringent warning, the majority with more restrictive requirements that limit when a ballot must be cast were given a more dire warning.
+The laws, the letter said, create a "risk that ballots requested near the deadline under state law will not be returned by mail in time to be counted."
+Many state officials criticized the move.

 ALSO READ